qualisys/Real-Time-Protocol-Documentation/client/index.md

 ## Changelog

+### Changes in 1.13
+ * Added export to AVI file and gaze vector processing actions.

+ * Updated Telnet protocol version.

+ * Made it possible to change video mode and video capture frequency.

+ * Changes to force calibration matrix.
+Now supports more than 6x6 matrixes.

+ * Added support for trajectory bones.

 ### Changes in 1.12

- * Added Load function for loading measurements in QTM.
+ * Added `Load` function for loading measurements in QTM.

- * Added LoadProject function for loading project in QTM.
+ * Added `LoadProject` function for loading project in QTM.

  * Added new sync out mode SRAM wired in General/Camera settings.